xenit-eu/alfresco-gradle-sdk/README.md

 The ```eu.xenit.alfresco``` plugin introduces the ```alfrescoProvided``` configuration that makes it possible to define Alfresco dependencies that are already provided in the Alfresco war.
-These provided dependencies are used for compilation, but are not added as runtime dependencies, as they are already provided by alfresco itself.
+These provided dependencies are used for compilation, but are not added as runtime dependencies, as they are already provided by Alfresco itself.
 These dependencies are available when running unit tests.

 A `${sourceSet.name}AlfrescoProvided` configuration is also set up for all the other sourcesets that have enabled the `amp` configuration.